-If you have $1,100 in your HSA account, you may invest a portion of your HSA dollars.
-This is a great way to grow your balance tax-free.
 Investing HSA dollars has many potential tax benefits and can be an additional way to save for long-term health care expenses and financial goals.
+Once your HSA reaches a certain designated balance, typically $2,000, you may choose to invest a portion of your HSA dollars.

 You have two smart investment options.